AriFordsham/GHCWiki/safe-haskell.md

 > `impdecl -> `import` [`safe`] [`qualified`] modid [`as` modid] [impspec]`

 When enabled, a module imported with the safe keyword must be a trusted module, otherwise a compilation error will result.
 Safe imports can be enabled by themselves but are automatically enabled as part of the safe language dialect where all imports are considered safe imports.
-Safe imports are enabled through either `-XSafe`, `-XTrustworthy`or `-XSafeImports`.
+Safe imports are enabled through either `-XSafe`, `-XTrustworthy`, `-XUnsafe` or `-XSafeImports`.

 ## Trust

-The SafeHaskell project will introduce two new GHC LANGUAGE options.
+The SafeHaskell project will introduce three new GHC LANGUAGE options.
 Intuitively:

 - `-XSafe`: enables the Safe Language dialect of Haskell in which GHC rejects any module that might produce unsafe effects or otherwise subvert the type system.
 - `-XTrustworthy`: means that, though a module may invoke unsafe functions internally, the module's author claims that the exported API cannot be used in an unsafe way.
+- `-XUnsafe`: means that GHC should always regard this module as untrusted.
+This is needed as without any flags GHC will try to infer safety.

 A **client** (C) is someone compiling a source module with GHC.